Probate & Related Litigation:

 Dependent Administration

-If you have any concern about the legality of a will or trust, contact Moravcik, Threadgill and Starry today.
+If you have any concern about the legality of a will or trust, contact Moravcik Threadgill today.
 Our experienced probate litigators can help you in your probate and estate litigation.

 Independent Administration